BrownTian/Google_Object_Detection_API_test/README.md

 # Google Object Detection API test
-This Repo is a test on google object detection API.
+This Repo is a simple test by using google object detection API.

 I used 500 hundreds boat images and google object detection API to train a real-time object detection model SSD, to detect this boat.